janaalbader28/Waste-Classification-ViT/README.md

 | EfficientNet_b0             |          96%    |     96%          |         96%   |          96%    |
 | ResNet50                    |            94%  |          94%     |95%      |94%       |

-You can fill in the model performance results after training and evaluating the models.
+💡 **Note:** These results are based on the model evaluations for 5 epochs.
+You can adjust the number of epochs based on your training settings.